mtc-20/Calendar-web/README.md

 # Calendar (Google Style)
-Simple calendar web app using HTML, CSS and JS.
+A simple calendar web app using HTML, CSS and JS taken from **Code and Create**'s tutorial, very easy to understand and follow.
+For now the only change I have done is my calendar week starts from *Monday* instead of Sunday.

 <p align="center">
   <img src="docs/ss.jpeg" alt="Screenshot of Calendar web app">